 Different types of immune cells are constantly communicating with one another to coordinate their activities, thus forming overlapping networks.
 Helper T Cells are at the center of most of these networks.
 They specifically work by relaying instructions to different groups of immune cells such as by telling killer T cells to target a pathogen or ordering B cells to make antibodies.

 Because HIV infects and replicates within helper T cells, apart from other types of immune cells such as macrophages and dendritic cells, an HIV infection disrupts most of the overlapping networks of the immune cells and thereby, important immune processes.
 The immune cells are essentially left without instructions of what to do.
 This impairment leads to the further replication of HIV in the human body.

 Remember that helper T cells orchestrate the immune system by controlling other T cell subsets, B cells, and innate immune responses.
 These are the reasons why an HIV infection also results in the development of AIDS.
 HIV generally weakens the immune system and causes the body to become susceptible to opportunistic infections and cancer proliferation.

 The Ineffectiveness of Vaccines and Anti-Viral Drugs in Curing HIV Infection

 Current research in vaccine developments and the corresponding candidate vaccine products remain ineffective in curing HIV infection because of the rapid adaptability of the virus and its immunosuppressing impacts.
-Cure through vaccination and adaptive immunity are still impossible.
+Treatment through vaccination and adaptive immunity are still impossible.

 Drugs are another treatment option.
 However, unlike bacteria, a virus does not respond well to drugs in general.
 Note that antibiotics only work against bacteria but not viruses.
 Both pathogens are structurally different.
 While some classes of anti-viral drugs have been effective in curing other types of viral infections, vaccination and adaptive immunity remain the best treatment option.